 HRA staff are co-located in Homebase offices to process applications for public assistance and rental assistance for eligible households.
 In 2018, Homebase expanded to include landlord and family mediation, educational advancement, employment, and financial literacy services.
-The City's expansion of funding by more than ten-fold for legal services for low-income tenants facing eviction, displacement and harassment as well as the universal access to counsel, contributed to a 28.4 percent increase in Housing Court legal assistance for low-income households facing eviction and homelessness.
+The City's expansion of funding to more than \$100 million annually for legal services for low-income tenants facing eviction, displacement and harassment as well as the universal access to counsel, contributed to a 37 percent decrease in evictions by City Marshals from 2013 to 2018.
 Homeless clients continued to be placed into permanent, stable housing through a variety of City and New York State funded rental assistance programs and the federal HOME Tenant Based Rental Assistance (TBRA) program.
 DHS also partners with the New York City Housing Authority (NYCHA) to place homeless families into public housing units and apartments with Section 8 assistance.
-From July 2015 through
+From July 2015 through December 2018, a total of over

-December 2018, a total of over 109,000 individuals in nearly 41,000 households were provided with permanent housing through this expansive portfolio of rental assistance and subsidized housing programs.
+109,000 individuals in nearly 41,000 households were provided with permanent housing through this expansive portfolio of rental assistance and subsidized housing programs.
 As indicated in the City's Consolidated Plan, the City recognizes the need for more Permanent Supportive Housing (PSH).
 To meet the need for PSH, the City has taken steps to expand available supportive housing resources.
 In November of 2015, Mayor de Blasio announced a new plan to create 15,000 units of supportive housing over the next 15 years ("15/15").
 As of May 2019, there were more than 1,000 placements into the first 15/15 units.
-The following is a status update on the progress made by the Department of Social Services (DSS), Department of Homeless Services (DHS), and Human Resources Administration (HRA) and its fourth-year accomplishments for the goals listed in the 2015-2019 Consolidated Plan Five-Year Strategic Plan and Continuum of Care.
+The following is a status update on the progress made by DSS, DHS, and HRA and its fourth-year accomplishments for the goals listed in the 2015-2019 Consolidated Plan Five-Year Strategic Plan and Continuum of Care.
 The accomplishments reflect January 1 - December 31, 2018 DHS and HRA ESG activities.